YUGANT-LOYA/UI_Design_Unity/README.md

-This is Just New User Interface Of BGMI by Yugant Loya(BATTLEGROUND MOBILE INDIA).
+This is Just New User Interface Of BGMI (BATTLEGROUND MOBILE INDIA).
 //IN DEVELOPEMENT